 Absolute estimates of risk such as those presented in Table 3 provide high-level understanding, but more detail is needed to address many types of risk management questions.
 In part this is because shipment lanes are not compared on the same basis, consequently normalized estimates may be more helpful (Figure 3).
-There are different approaches to normalization when comparing lanes, for example - population exposure versus risk (Figure 3A) and accident rate versus risk (Figure 3B), based on the risk results from Table 3 and lane information from Table 1.
-The normalized estimates offer insight regarding the risk characteristics for each lane that different parties involved in the supply chain may be concerned with.
-For example, lane L-A has the highest overall risk because of its high traffic volume; however, when risk per carload is considered, its rank is much lower.
-Conversely, Lane L-G appears to have low absolute risk, but in fact it has the highest risk per carload and the highest risk per car-mile due to the combined effects of distance and population distribution.
+There are different approaches to normalization when comparing lanes, for example, population exposure versus risk (Figure 3a) and accident rate versus risk (Figure 3b), based on the risk results from Table 3 and lane information from Table 1.
+The normalized estimates offer insight into the risk characteristics for each lane with which different parties involved in the supply chain may be concerned.
+For example,

+Lane L-A has the highest overall risk because of its high traffic volume; however, when risk per carload is considered, its rank is much lower.
+Conversely, Lane L-G appears to have low absolute risk, but in fact it has the highest risk per carload and the highest risk per car mile as a result of the combined effects of distance and population distribution.